As more seniors turn 65, Medicare Supplement plans and Medicare Advantage plans are now being closely scrutinized.

 The factors to consider when purchasing different types of Medicare plans are completely different than health insurance plans for members under 65.
-Before clients purchase anything, I review both the advantages AND disadvantages of Medicare Supplement Plan.
+Before clients purchase anything, I review both the advantages AND disadvantages of Medicare Supplement Plans.

 Medicare Supplement plans have a premium.
 This is a monthly cost you pay for the medical plan.
-In general (2020, Washoe County Nevada, 65 year old) a plan G may cost about $130 per month.
-Alternatively, many Medicare Advantage plans that have no premium at all.
+In general (2021, Washoe County Nevada, 65-year-old) a plan G may cost about $140 per month.

 Dental & Vision

-For an additional premium Anthem offers an option dental plan on their Medicare Supplement plans.
+For an additional premium, Anthem offers an option dental plan on their Medicare Supplement plans.
 Most other companies do not mention dental and vision in their applications at all.

 Medicare Supplement plans have a deductible.
 If you were eligible for Original Medicare parts A and B before 1/1/2020 you may NOT have a deductible because you may be on a Medicare Supplement plan F. However, anyone eligible after 1/1/2020 cannot purchase a plan F. The next best option is a plan G.

 Access to Doctors

 Access to new doctors may be more limited.
 Medicare Supplement plans allow you to see any doctor who accepts original Medicare.
 When a doctor decides to accept a patient on Medicare, they also agree to charge the patient no more than Medicare reimbursements.

 I’ve found that most providers will continue seeing established patients transitioning to Medicare but may not take on new patients.
 This is not directly a disadvantage of Medicare Supplement Plans, but more of a disadvantage of Medicare in general when compared to private insurance.

 As mentioned earlier, when you choose a Medicare Supplement plan health questions are required to change to another Medicare Supplement plan.
 Members can change their part D coverage every year between October 15th and December 7th.

 Why people choose a Medicare Supplement

 However, I can’t understate the advantages of purchasing a Medicare Supplement plan.
 Clients who purchase a Medicare Supplement usually do so for the following reasons:

 Deductible instead of Copays

-A Medicare Supplement plan may have a premium and a small deductible, but otherwise it’s 100% coverage.
-Original Medicare and Medicare Advantage plans have unknown cost sharing and co-pays for medical services, respectively.
+A Medicare Supplement plan may have a premium and a small deductible, but otherwise, it’s 100% coverage.
+Original Medicare and Medicare Advantage plans have unknown cost-sharing and co-pays for medical services, respectively.